Incontinent? PT Can Help

 “People do not know much about pelvic floor physical therapy,” said Schweta Singh, physical therapist at Robert Berkley Physical Therapy in Oswego.
 “Many don’t know what it is.”

 Urinary incontinence can result after surgery, trauma to the area’s tissues, bladder irritation, childbirth or prolonged bedrest and deconditioning.
 But it doesn’t have to be a lifelong problem.
-Whether urge incontinence (always feeling the need to urinate), stress incontinence (leaking when lifting objects, sneezing or laughing) or a combination of those, pelvic floor physical therapy can help.
+Whether urge incontinence (always feeling the need to urinate), stress incontinence (leaking when lifting objects, sneezing or laughing) or a combination of those, physical therapy Roanoke can help.

 Patients can often see improvement within two to three weeks if they follow their provider’s protocol for home exercises between visits.
 Their number of accidents goes down and they’re not rushing to the bathroom anymore.
 They can cough and sneeze without needing to excuse themselves.